oracle-livelabs/oci/travel-ai/generative-ai/introduction/introduction.md

 * An Oracle cloud account
 * Knowledge of Oracle APEX and Oracle PL/SQL
-* Access to any 3rd party APIs used in this workshop, such as Cohere, Blockade Labs, and Amadeus (please read their corresponding terms and conditions)
+* Access to any 3rd party APIs used in this workshop, such as Cohere or Oracle Generative AI, Blockade Labs, and Amadeus (please read their corresponding terms and conditions)

 ### Generative AI for Travel - Complete Demo and Architecture video